高级检索+

 基于改进YOLOv11n的鲜黄花菜品质分级检测算法

-Abstract: As a distinctive specialty agricultural product, fresh daylily (Hemerocallis citrina) is not only valued for its nutritional properties but also plays a significant role in the agricultural economy of several regions.
-The post-harvest quality grading of fresh daylily is a critical step in its commercial processing, storage, and subsequent deep utilization, directly influencing both market value and processing efficiency.
-However, current grading practices predominantly rely on manual sorting, which is characterized by low efficiency, high labor intensity, and strong subjectivity, resulting in inconsistent grading outcomes.
-Moreover, existing automated detection models often suffer from high computational complexity and insufficient recognition accuracy, particularly when dealing with dense arrangements and morphological variations inherent to fresh daylily buds.
-To address these challenges, this study establishes a systematic three-level grading framework based on bud length as the primary criterion.
-A pixel threshold conversion model was developed through spatial calibration and geometric correction, enabling the accurate mapping of physical bud lengths to image pixel thresholds.
-This conversion supports precise image-based grading annotation and lays the foundation for automated visual inspection.
-Building upon this framework, a novel quality grading detection model, named PDi-YOLOv11n, is proposed based on an improved YOLOv11n architecture specifically tailored for fresh daylily.
-First, to enhance feature extraction under dense and complex arrangement scenarios while reducing computational redundancy, the conventional C3k2 module in the backbone network was replaced with a C3k2_CSPPC module, which integrates a Cross-Stage Partial Pyramid Compression (CSPPC) structure.
-This module effectively refines multi-scale feature representations by compressing spatial and channel information across hierarchical stages, thereby improving the model’s ability to discriminate overlapping or closely adjacent daylily buds.
-Second, to address the persistent issues of missed detection and inaccurate localization—especially for buds with varying orientations and occlusions—a dynamic upsampling module (DySample) was incorporated.
-Unlike fixed upsampling methods, DySample employs a content-adaptive mechanism that dynamically adjusts sampling locations based on feature context, significantly enhancing spatial localization accuracy and enabling more precise boundary delineation.
-Third, an iEMA mechanism was introduced into the neck network, integrating the Inverted Residual Mobile Block (iRMB) with the Efficient Multi-scale Attention (EMA) mechanism.
-This integration facilitates the extraction of salient features of fresh daylily by emphasizing discriminative regions across multiple scales while effectively suppressing background interference.
-The combined architecture thus improves detection efficiency and robustness under varying field conditions.
-Experimental evaluations were conducted on a self-constructed dataset comprising diverse images of fresh daylily collected under different lighting, orientation, and density conditions.
-Compared with the baseline YOLOv11n model, the proposed PDi-YOLOv11n achieved substantial improvements in detection precision across all grading categories.
-Specifically, the average detection precision for premium, first-grade, and second-grade fresh daylily increased by 2.6%, 5.3%, and 2.6%, respectively.
-Overall model performance showed notable gains, with precision, recall, and mean average precision improving by 4.3, 2.4, and 2.6 percentage points, respectively.
-In addition to accuracy improvements, model lightweighting was effectively achieved: the floating-point operations, number of parameters, and model size were reduced by 3.3%, 12.8%, and 13.0%, respectively, compared to the original model.
-These reductions demonstrate that the proposed modifications not only enhance detection capability but also improve computational efficiency, making the model suitable for resource-constrained deployment scenarios.
-To assess practical applicability, the model was deployed in an Android-based mobile detection system.
-Under real-world testing conditions using high-resolution images, the system maintained high grading detection accuracy while achieving an average inference time of 0.98 seconds per image on mobile devices.
-This demonstrates the model’s capability to support real-time or near-real-time field applications.
-Overall, the PDi-YOLOv11n model achieves a favorable balance between detection accuracy, computational efficiency, and deployment feasibility.
-The integrated approach—combining a robust length-based grading standard, targeted architectural enhancements, and effective lightweighting—provides a reliable and scalable solution for automated fresh daylily grading, offering substantial technical support for advancing post-harvest processing and quality control in the specialty agricultural sector.
+Abstract: Fresh daylily (Hemerocallis citrina) is one of the specialty agricultural products for its nutritional properties.
+The postharvest quality grading of fresh daylilies is often required for their processing, storage, and subsequent deep utilization.
+However, current manual sorting cannot fully meet the large-scale production in recent years, due to the low efficiency, high labor intensity, and strong subjectivity.
+Moreover, existing detection models can also suffer from high computational complexity and insufficient recognition accuracy, particularly when the dense arrangements and morphological variations are inherent to fresh daylily buds.
+In this study, a systematic three-level grading framework was established using bud length as the primary criterion.
+A pixel threshold conversion model was developed after spatial calibration and geometric correction, enabling the accurate mapping of physical bud lengths to image pixel thresholds.
+The precise grading annotation was also realized for visual inspection using imaging.
+A quality grading detection model, named PDi-YOLOv11n, was proposed using an improved YOLOv11n architecture, specifically tailored for fresh daylilies.
+1) Feature extraction was enhanced to reduce the computational redundancy under dense and complex arrangement scenarios.
+The conventional C3k2 module in the backbone network was replaced with a C3k2_CSPPC module, which was integrated with a Cross-Stage Partial Pyramid Compression (CSPPC) structure.
+Multi-scale feature representations were effectively refined to compress the spatial and channel information over hierarchical stages.
+Thereby, the performance was improved to discriminate overlapping or closely adjacent daylily buds.
+2) A dynamic upsampling module (DySample) was incorporated to reduce the missed detection and inaccurate localization—especially for buds with varying orientations and occlusions.
+Unlike fixed upsampling, a content-adaptive mechanism was employed to dynamically adjust the sampling locations using feature context.
+Spatial localization accuracy was significantly enhanced to precisely delineate the boundary features.
+3) An iEMA mechanism was introduced into the neck network.
+Inverted Residual Mobile Block (iRMB) was integrated with the Efficient Multi-scale Attention (EMA) mechanism.
+Salient features of fresh daylily were extracted to emphasize the discriminative regions at multiple scales, while the background interference was suppressed effectively.
+The architecture improved the detection efficiency and robustness under varying field conditions.
+Experimental evaluations were conducted on a self-constructed dataset with the diverse images of fresh daylilies under different lighting, orientation, and density.
+The PDi-YOLOv11n was substantially improved for the detection precision among all grading categories, compared with the baseline YOLOv11n model.
+Specifically, the average detection precision increased by 2.6, 5.3, and 2.6percentage points, respectively, for the premium, first-, and second-grade fresh daylily.
+The precision, recall, and mean average precision were improved by 4.3, 2.4, and 2.6 percentage points, respectively.
+In addition to high accuracy, the model's lightweight was effectively achieved: The floating-point operations, number of parameters, and model size were reduced by 3.3%, 12.8%, and 13.0%, respectively, compared with the original.
+The modifications enhanced the detection and computational efficiency suitable for resource-constrained deployment scenarios.
+To assess practical applicability, the model was deployed on an Android mobile platform.
+The high grading accuracy was achieved with an average inference time of 0.98 s per image on mobile devices, according to high-resolution images.
+Overall, the PDi-YOLOv11n model can be expected to balance between high accuracy, computational efficiency, and deployment feasibility in real-time or near-real-time field applications.
+The length grading, targeted architecture, and lightweighting can provide a reliable and scalable solution for postharvest fresh daylily processing.

 /